pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 Are you all right?
 You do look a bit pale.
 Do please sit down.
 Você está bem?
 Você parece realmente pálido.
 Sente-se.

-Item.
 3.2.
 Uso do Auxiliar Did

 Não há flexão do auxiliar DID, o qual se refere a um tempo passado.
 Ele é o passado dos